Top 4 Tips for Returning to Campus Life

 A graphic image of a female and male student walking down a school hallway.

 With many schools returning to in-person learning, international students may feel a mixture of excitement and nerves in anticipation of this new normal.
-We’ve put together a list of tips that will empower you to feel confident as you head back to campus—or begin your study abroad journey—this fall.
+We’ve put together a list of tips that will empower you to feel confident as you return to campus life—or begin your study abroad journey—this fall.

 1. Establish a Routine

-Sticking to a routine helps us foster habits to reach our goals and provides the structure we crave in unpredictable times.
-If COVID-19 has turned your routine upside down, you might want to consider the following tips:
+Sticking to a routine helps us foster habits to reach our goals and provides the structure we need when adjusting to campus life.
+If your time off has turned your routine upside down, you might want to consider the following tips:

 • Your morning routine sets the tone for your entire day, and it’s essential to get up at a time that eliminates the morning rush and the panic that can come with it.

-• Since you won’t be able to run to the kitchen to grab a treat on a whim, make sure you schedule times to eat throughout the day.
-Preparing nutritious snacks and meals to take with you to campus will not only give you the fuel you need to excel in your studies but is also a great way to save money and stay healthy.
+• Preparing nutritious snacks and meals to take with you to campus will not only give you the fuel you need to excel in your studies but is also a great way to save money and stay healthy.

-• With restrictions lifting, you can finally break away from your home classroom and explore different study spots, while still following social distancing rules, of course.
-Find places like libraries, coffee shops, and parks that will encourage you to hit the books.
+• Find places like libraries, coffee shops, and parks that will encourage you to hit the books.
 Try blocking off study times throughout the week, and be sure to hold yourself accountable.

 • Establishing a bedtime routine is a great way to unwind after a long day.
 Set aside time every night to chill out with a cup of caffeine-free tea, a book, or Netflix.